Louis-Hippolyte Lafontaine: Province of Canada: The fight for responsible government

 Following the rebellion in Lower Canada, and the similar rebellion in 1837 in Upper Canada (now Ontario), the British government decided to merge the two provinces into a single province, as recommended by Lord Durham in the Durham Report.
 The Union Act, 1840, passed by the British Parliament, abolished the two provinces and their separate parliaments.
 It created the Province of Canada, with a single Parliament for the entire province, composed of an elected Legislative Assembly and an appointed Legislative Council.
 The Governor General initially retained a strong position in the government.

 LaFontaine had been a member of the Parti patriote and a supporter of Louis-Joseph Papineau leading up to the Rebellion, but after the Rebellion failed he re-examined his political views.
 He decided to switch to a system of working within the existing constitutional order to achieve the political rights of French-Canadians.
 He adopted the cause of responsible government, where the Governor General would appoint the members of the Executive Council from the groups which controlled a majority in the elected Legislative Assembly.
 Anticipating that he would stand for election in the riding of Terrebonne, with a large majority population of French-Canadians, LaFontaine set out his new political approach in an Address to the Electors of Terrebonne.

 At that time, it was not uncommon for there to be election violence.
 Voting was by open-ballot, where each voter publicly declared their vote at the poll.
 One common tactic was for the supporters of one candidate to try to control the poll and prevent the voters for the other candidate from voting.
 In the run-up to the Terrebonne election in March 1841, LaFontaine began to hear rumours that Sydenham and the supporters for the government candidate, Michael McCulloch, planned to bring in large numbers of men from outside the riding to control the poll and prevent his supporters from voting.
 One of LaFontaine's supporters wrote to him and suggested that they could hold the poll, if he was able to organise one thousand men to support his position.

 One of the English-language newspapers in Montreal expressly stated that the goal was to prevent French-Canadians from voting in the poll:

+From the known character of the majority of the electors in Terrebonne, we doubt not that LaFontaine would be returned if all the voters were polled; but it must be the duty of the loyalists to muster in their strength and keep the poll!"